-A properly constructed CRC-n has the nice property that less than n bits in error is always detectable.
-This is not always true for Adler-32--it can detect all one- or two-byte errors but can miss some three-byte errors.
+A properly constructed CRC-n has the nice property that a burst of n bits or less of errors is always detectable.
+This is not always true for Adler-32—it can detect all one- or two-byte errors but can miss some three-byte errors.
 However, Adler-32 has been constructed to minimize the ways to make small changes in the data that result in the same check value, through the use of sums significantly larger than the bytes and by using a prime (65521) for the modulus.
-It is in this area that some analysis is deserved, but it has not yet been done.
+(Though see the paper linked below.)

 The main reason for Adler-32 is, of course, speed in software implementations.
-The authors wanted a check on zlib's decompression, but not a significant speed penalty just for the check.
-So Mark came up with the Adler-32 as a faster but still effective alternative to the CRC-32.
+The authors wanted a check on zlib's decompression, without incurring a significant speed penalty just for the check.
+Jean-loup would not agree to Mark's appeal to include a CRC check on the decompressed data, due to the added execution time.
+So Mark came up with the Adler-32 as a faster but still effective alternative to a CRC-32 on decompressed data.

 An alternative to Adler-32 is Fletcher-32, which replaces the modulo of 65521 with 65535.
 This paper shows that Fletcher-32 is superior for channels with low-rate random bit errors.
-However as noted above, you should be using a CRC-32 or Reed-Solomon code on such channels.
+However as noted above, you should be using a CRC or error-correcting codes on such channels.